powerbuoy/sleek/guidelines.md

 </section>
 ```

-### ID vs Class
+### ID vs Class vs data attribute

 Use `#id`:s for unique styling where you only want to affect one single module and nothing outside it.
-This is useful for super unique styling that has no use outside your module.
+This is useful for super unique styling that has no use outside your module or so called "scoped CSS".

 **Bad**